 - Failure to take stock of global warming

-When you’re jumping on planes and setting off to the other side of the world on a regular basis, your carbon footprint is undoubtedly going to be called into question.
+When you’re jumping on planes and setting off to the other side of the world regularly, your carbon footprint is undoubtedly going to be called into question.

-The impact of travelling on the planet and sustainability is one that deserves serious consideration – but digital nomads with a conscience are finding innovative ways to offset their carbon footprints while still fulfilling their wanderlust.
+The impact of traveling on the planet and sustainability deserves serious consideration – but digital nomads with a conscience are finding innovative ways to offset their carbon footprints while still fulfilling their wanderlust.

 The challenges inherent to digital nomad living

 With images of scintillating ocean views and beachside coworking spaces filling your mind’s eye, it’s easy to forget the challenges inherent to living life in a location-independent way.

 It’s common to be hit with a wave of the blues when you’re on the road.
 Luckily, new technologies are constantly emerging to make connecting with loved ones easier than ever.

 Digital nomads have to work hard to maintain optimal working conditions, taking a proactive approach to putting together all the backup and tools they need for working on the go.

 When you’re laying down the groundwork for your next move as a digital nomad, one of the most important pieces of the puzzle is always researching work permits and regulations for your new host country – which is why guides such as Relocate Antigua’s article on digital nomad best cities and destinations are crucial reading material.